National Road Safety Week Grants 2020

-National Road Safety Week is an annual initiative created by the Safer Australian Roads and Highways (SARAH) Group and is supported by Governments, road safety organisations and businesses across the country, the Road Safety Commission included.
+National Road Safety Week is an annual initiative created by the Safer Australian Roads and Highways (SARAH) Group and is supported by the State Government of Western Australia, including the Road Safety Commission.

 - A focus on National Road Safety Week and the relevant themes

 - The potential to increase knowledge and change attitudes and behaviours to improve road safety

 - A focus on road safety promotion and the prevention of trauma using a population or community based approach with the aim of preventing road crashes causing serious injury and death across the state

 - Relate to current road safety research

 - Demonstrate clear relevance to the identified target group

 - The activity translates as good value for money

 - The application addresses a gap in current road safety promotional activity

 - Provide a contribution in cash or kind towards the activity